open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 5. As a cluster administrator, I want to do a declarative action on a managed cluster when a policy becomes non-compliant.
 So I want to “activate” a ConfigurationPolicy based on the state of another policy in the cluster.
+6. As a user of the policy generator, I want to be able to generate policies that will have their templates be processed in a certain order.

 ### Implementation Details/Notes/Constraints